CristoferSoler/Seel-17-18/programming/bsiCrawler/Readme.md

 #Readme
+    This Python program is able to crawl and translate the contents of the BSI Compendium into English.
+The scrapy library was used for crawling and googleTrans for translating.
+The selected output format is Markdown.
 ### Overview
+    main.py start the progress
     crawli.py fetch all the bsi content
     crawliTree.py fetch the treeview
     translatorMultiProcessing.py translate the bsi content into md files